extremenetworks/ExtremeScripting/Netsight/oneview_workflows/README.md

-# Extreme Management Center Workflow Combinations
+# XIQ Site Engine (XMC) Workflow Combinations
 | Name | Workflows | Description | How To | Version |
 | ---- | --------- | ----------- | ------ | ------- |
 |Add NSI to Vlan Egress = After Policy Enforcement|[Run Add NSI After Policy Enforcement](combo/AddNSIprefix/Run_Add_NSI_After_Policy_Enforcement-8.4.0.107v11.xwf?raw=true), [Add NSI prefix to vlan egress](combo/AddNSIprefix/Add_NSI_prefix_to_vlan_egress-8.3.1.9v35.xwf?raw=true)|There maybe tagged egress vlans in the policy profiles.
 This workflow ensures these egress vlans are mapped to proper NSI on EXOS switch.
 This check is executed on each reachable device in the policy domain, when the enforce is completed.|Import both workflows.
 The "Run Add NSI After Policy Enforcement" should be executable by [Alarm](combo/AddNSIprefix/Alarm.png).
 Configure the [path](combo/AddNSIprefix/WorkflowPath.png) to the "Add NSI prefix to vlan egress" workflow.
 [Create Alarm](combo/AddNSIprefix/AlarmDefinition.png) to execute the workflow if the policy domain is enforced.
 Create [topology](combo/AddNSIprefix/Topology.png) if you do not have any.
 Create [Service and Application](combo/AddNSIprefix/Applications.png).
 Assign [Topology](combo/AddNSIprefix/SiteTopology.png) to the Site.
 Assign [Service](combo/AddNSIprefix/SiteService.png) Definition to the Site.|8.4.0.107v11 8.3.1.9v35|
 |User authenticated on domain computer|[Add MAC to Domain Computers](combo/UserAndComputer/Add_MAC_to_Domain_Computers-8.3.1.9v3.xwf?raw=true), [Clear old End-Systems in the group](combo/UserAndComputer/Clear_old_End-Systems_in_the_group-8.3.1.9v5.xwf?raw=true)|"Add MAC to Domain Computers" is executed when the computer authenticates.
 The MAC address is added to End-System and the timestamp is created (updated).
 Consequent User authentication can be combined with the condition of the End-System group.
 "Clear old End-Systems in the group" checks if the timestamp is older than X hours and old End-Systems are deleted from the group.|Create End-System group "Domain Computers".
 Create User Group [Username starts with host/](combo/UserAndComputer/UserGroup.PNG).
 Create notification [Domain authentication - after logoff](combo/UserAndComputer/Notification1.PNG).
 Create notification [Domain authentication - after boot](combo/UserAndComputer/Notification2.PNG).
 Configure inputs for workflows.
 Schedule the workflow execution to clean old end-systems from the End-Systems group.
 Create [NAC rule](combo/UserAndComputer/Rule.PNG)|8.3.1.9v3 8.3.1.9v5|
 |IGE Governance Regime|[Governance Regime Export](combo/GovernanceEngine/Governance_Regime_Export-8.4.1.23v7.xwf?raw=true), [Governance Regime Import](combo/GovernanceEngine/Governance_Regime_Import-8.4.1.23v4.xwf?raw=true)|Governance Regime can be exported and then imported to other XMC instance.
 You can share your regime with the community.
 Professionals can share regimes with their customers.|You may need to modify the InstallDirectory variable.
 During Export, you need to specify the name of the regime.
 The regime is exported to the file system InstallDirectory/GovernanceEngine/audit-tests/ as tgz file.
 The export workflow can email the regime.
 Transfer the file to the new system.
 During the import select if imported tests will be marked read-only or editable.|8.4.1.23v7 8.4.1.23v4|

-# Extreme Management Center Extreme Fabric Automation Workflows
+# XIQ Site Engine (XMC) Extreme Fabric Automation Workflows
 | Workflow Name | Description | How To | Version |
 | ------------- | ----------- | ------ | ------- |
 |[Day 0 Create Fabric](xwf/EFA_1_Create_Fabric-8.4.4.26v3.xwf?raw=true)|Creates Fabric through Extreme Fabric Automation.|EFA must be in the XMC with valid CLI credentials.
 Modify variable EFAaddress to reflect your environment.|EFA version 2.2.0, XMC version 8.4|